thechampusman/IslamicRAG/README.md

 - **Reset**: Delete folder or use `--reset` flag when ingesting

 **Note**: Both databases are created automatically on first use.
 Each developer has their own local copies.

 ---
+## 🔧 Configuration Notes

+- Change chat model in `backend/core/config.py`:
+	- `chat_model: "wizard-vicuna-uncensored:13b"` (current default for uncensored, educational use)
+- Abort in-flight requests in UI when navigating or asking a new question (saves compute)
+- To improve accuracy, ingest more authoritative Islamic sources into `data/raw` and rerun ingestion

+---
 ## 🧪 Development & Testing